Don't Bring Bed Bugs Back As Souvenirs

 Use a flashlight to do your inspection.
 Check the seams, corners, and underside of mattresses and box springs for black residue, brown stains, shed insect skins, or tiny rust-colored bugs crawling around.
 The bugs you see during this inspection are likely to look like the bugs you've seen on the news.
 They are oval-shaped, brown to rust in color with six legs, two antennae, and horizontal dent lines on their back.
 Be sure to check backboards, baseboards, outlet covers, and upholstered furniture for these warning signs, as well as black streaks or tiny black droppings.

 Once your inspection is done, your checklist isn't done.
 It is important to keep a casual eye out for other signs during your stay.
 One of those signs is seeing a bed bug crawling around.
 If you see a bed bug during the day, it is likely to look entirely different than bugs found during an inspection.
 This is because adult bed bugs are not as likely to come out until it is dark and CO2 levels have increased in a room.
-The adventurous bed bugs that can sometimes appear before everyone is sound asleep are most often immature nymphs.
-These nymphs can be as small as the tip on a pen and have a transparent skin that is clear white at first and grows tan to brown as the young bed bugs mature.
+Adventurous bed bugs can sometimes appear before everyone is sound asleep are most often immature nymphs.
+These nymphs can be as small as the tip on a pen and have transparent skin that is clear white at first and grows tan to brown as the young bed bugs mature.
 These tiny immature nymphs will become bright red while feeding.
 If you see a tiny red bug feeding on your skin or the skin of someone else, take a closer look.

 Bites are usually the way travelers discover bed bugs.
 If you've done an inspection of your room, and have kept an eye out for immature bed bugs, you should be safe from bites.
 But it is still important to recognize these bites on other people.
-It could give you the warning you need to take extra precaution.
+It could give you the warning you need to take extra precautions.
 Bed bug bites are red welts that can have a significant rash around them.
 This can make bed bug bites look like a skin disease, rather than bug bites.

 Prevent Bed Bugs From Coming Home With You